 With the inevitable shift from summer to fall – when we all start to dream of deep powder turns and frost on our eyelashes – comes a change here in the CTA office.
-We send off Andy Wood, who has been the Americorps member with us for the past year and welcome in Laura Koloski.
+We send off Laura Koloski, who has been the Americorps member with us for the past year and welcome in Justin Geibel.

 This past weekend on Saturday and Sunday, September 17th & 18th, we traveled down to Brandon Gap to help the Rochester Area Sports Trails Alliance (RASTA) clear some new terrain.
 The area we were working in is part of the Green Mountain National Forest.
 This project received full approval late last fall and since then